Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Acknowledgements

 I would like to thank Zeev Dvir for communicating the most recent rank bounds on $\delta-SG_k$ configurations from \cite{DSW12} and his feedback on the work.
 This reduces the gap in the first problem we mentioned above. \\

 I would also like to thank Vinamra Agrawal, Pravesh Kothari and Piyush Srivastava for helpful discussions.
+I would also like to thank the anonymous reviewers for their suggestions.
 Lastly I would like to thank Microsoft Research for giving me the opportunity to intern at their Bangalore Labs with the Applied Mathematics Group.